 In addition to participating in research, instruction, or other creative activities, each incumbent is expected to present a major public lecture or series of lectures.
 It is also intended that incumbents be highly visible on campus, and that their tenure be accompanied by appropriate campus-wide activities and publicity.

 Number of Awards: One

 Appointment: Visiting Professor

 Term: One year, FY 2022-23

 Nominations by UCSF faculty members only.
 Self-nominations are not accepted.

 The Presidential Chair is appointed for a maximum of 12 months.

-- Nominees should be employed for an equivalent of full-time service for a minimum of 1 quarter (10 weeks).
-This full-time service (i.e., 400 hours) could be accumulated over multiple visits.
+- Minimum of 1 quarter (10 weeks).
+Must be employed for an equivalent of full-time service (i.e. 400 hours).
+This could be accumulated at one time or over multiple visits.